Sbozzolo/kuibit/_sources/simdir.rst.txt

     timeseries = sd.ts
     # or timeseries = sd.timeseries

-The resulting object is a :py:class:`~.ScalarDirs`.
+The resulting object is a :py:class:`~.ScalarsDir`.
 The page :ref:`cactus_scalars:Scalar data` contains a lot of information on how to use these.